hosuaby/PupCaps/README.md

 [![npm](https://img.shields.io/npm/v/pupcaps.svg)](http://npm.im/pupcaps)

 **PupCaps!** is a Node.js script that makes it easy to add captions to your videos with fully customizable styles.
 Design your captions using CSS, allowing complete control over fonts, colors, positioning, and more.

-###### Limitations
-CSS3 animations are not currently supported.
+CSS3 animations are supported.

 You will probably also be interested in [Transcriptionist](https://github.com/hosuaby/Transcriptionist), a tool that uses AI to extract captions from video files.